 Horizon is OpenStack's dashboard and provides a web-based user interface that enables management of OpenStack resources, as well as a set of standard tools and templates.

-- Glance is an image service that offers different flavors (images) of virtual machines to customers.
+- Glance is an image service that offers different flavours (images) of virtual machines to customers.
+Orchestration

 - Cinder is a Block Storage service responsible for storage management of virtual machine hard drives and used with OpenStack compute instances (Nova).